 This is true for lots of different brand collateral – prices on a flyer can be changed, images swapped out, or contact details edited.
 In short, there’s no more need to schedule design time and cause a distraction to their creative work.

 However, many brand management solutions require users to create brand templates with unfamiliar online tools on their platforms.
 This is an uncomfortable position for brand designers who have spent their entire careers using mature desktop design applications like Adobe InDesign.
 Successful managing a new workflow transition is risky, with this unnecessary impediment to the fragile creative process.

 Brand management solutions empower users to set user editing permissions on a global or individual basis, meaning that it’s easy to lock down design and brand elements that cannot be edited by users.

 With a brand management solution, master templates are available for self-service use – ready to make Print Ready PDFs or PNGs, JPEGS for digital or online use at any time.

-Allowing your creative team to do the hard work of designing everything from brochures to flyers, and your non-creative team to edit and update these assets when they need them is an efficient way to run marketing production.
-You can immediately start saving not only time and money directly but operate just-in-time around the needs of the business, improving your competitiveness and increasing sales.
+Allowing your creative team to do the hard work of designing everything from brochures to flyers and your non-creative team to edit and update these assets when they need them is an efficient way to run marketing production.
+You can immediately start saving time and money directly but operate just-in-time around the needs of the business, improving your competitiveness and increasing sales.

 However, it’s not just money and frustration that is saved.
 Double handling of designs inevitably means misunderstandings, mistakes, and bad feelings when the blame is being apportioned.